The Ballparks

 Polo Grounds

 Peculiar doesn’t even begin to describe the Polo Grounds, a bathtub of a ballpark that yielded pop fly home runs and tape-measure outs as it led almost as many lives as a cat against the rocky bluffs of Harlem.
-Through its resiliency manifested more than its share of baseball’s legendary moments and unforgettable actors, whether it was McGraw, Mathewson, Merkle, Master Melvin, Mays or, yes, even Marvelous Marv.
+Through its resiliency, it manifested more than its share of baseball’s legendary moments and unforgettable actors, whether it was McGraw, Mathewson, Merkle, Master Melvin, Mays or, yes, even Marvelous Marv.

 When one begins to take the first steps into the history of the Polo Grounds, irony and confusion quickly reign.
 The first question usually is, why did they call it the Polo Grounds when polo was never played there?
 The second might be, if it was built for baseball, why was it shaped to look like it had rectangular sports like football or soccer more in mind?
 And lastly, what’s with all the roman numerals historians place after the name, as if the ballpark was some successful Hollywood movie franchise with multiple sequels?